IDHalverson/watchful/README.md

-# Qwik watchful ⚡️
+# Watchful | Never miss out.
+Find the best videos.

+## Primary Tools
-- Blank Qwik starter app.
+- Qwik - Generated from Blank Qwik starter app.
 - Vite.js tooling.
 - Prettier code formatter.

+## Purpose

+A simple search interface to interact with YouTube's public API making it simple and easy to search and find the best videos.

+# How to use Qwik ⚡️

 ## Development Builds